11 Predictive modelling and machine learning

 1. Many, but not all, classifiers also output predicted class probabilities.
 The distinction between regression models and classifiers is blurry at best.↩︎

-2. If your CPU has 3 or fewer cores, you should lower this number.↩︎
+2. If your CPU has three or fewer cores, you should lower this number.↩︎

 4. The name rpart may seem cryptic: it is an abbreviation for Recursive Partitioning and Regression Trees, which is a type of decision trees.↩︎